FRANÇAIS

 On the design of an acoustical test fixture for assessing the objective occlusion effect

-Doutres, Olivier, Luan, Yu, Cyr-Desroches, Marc-Olivier, Carillo, Kévin, Richert, Robin et Sgard, Franck.
+Doutres, Olivier, Luan, Yu, Cyr-Desroches, Marc-Olivier, Carillo, Kévin, Richert, Robin and Sgard, Franck.
 2025. « On the design of an acoustical test fixture for assessing the objective occlusion effect ».
 Applied Acoustics, vol. 228.

 [thumbnail of Doutres-O-2025-29595.pdf]